rishitsaiya/SSL-Lab/README.md

 # SSL-Lab
-The main motive behind this course is to get acquainted with the basics of software systems Web Development and Database Handling.
+The main motive behind this course is to get acquainted with the basics of software systems Web Development, Database Handling & getting skilled with Linux environment.

 The content of the course was as follows :